Subclass 461 NZ Family or NZ Citizen Family Relationship (Temporary) Class UP Subclass 461 visa: All you need to know about this visa

 You can apply for Subclass 461 NZ Family visa even if you do not hold a substantive visa because when you apply for this visa, you are also applying for a Bridging Visa A, C or E.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you can apply for this visa (click here to find out how an immigration lawyer or registered migration agent can help you) or click here to learn more.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you can apply for this visa (click here to find out how an immigration lawyer or registered migration agent can help you) or click here to learn more.
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa